onyxdevs/react-slot-machine/README.md

 -   enzyme
 -   node-sass

-## Behaviour 🎰
+## Behavior 🎰

 1. The machine has 3 wheels.
-Each wheel has 4 symbols (strawberry, banana, orange and a monkey), the machine can show only one symbol per wheel.
+Each wheel has 4 symbols (strawberry, banana, orange, and a monkey), and the machine can show only one symbol per wheel.
 2. The machine starts with the symbols in random positions.
 3. The machine has a start button.
-When the it's clicked, the wheels start spinning (a symbol every, 50ms).
+When it's clicked, the wheels start spinning (a symbol every, 50ms).
 4. If the start button wasn't clicked, then the machine starts spinning automatically after 5 seconds.
 5. If the stop button wasn't clicked after starting, the machine stops automatically after 10 seconds.
 6. When stopped, if we have two identical inconsecutive symbols, the prize is $10, or two consecutive symbols, then the prize is $20.
 If we have a full match, the prize is $100.